Murali (Tamil actor)

-S. D. Murali (19 May 1964 – 8 September 2010) was an Indian actor who appeared in Kannada and Tamil films.
+Murali Siddalingaiah Dhanalakshmi (19 May 1964 – 8 September 2010), known professionally as Murali, was an Indian actor who worked predominantly in Tamil cinema, where he was known as Puratchi Nayagan.
+He has mainly acted in Tamil films as well as few Kannada films.
 He was famous for roles that portrayed him as a perceptive singer or a tragic lover.
 His son, Atharvaa, debuted as an actor in the 2010 film Baana Kaathadi.